-Chennithala had reportedly sent a letter to the SIT alleging that the gold panels looted from the Sabarimala temple were handed over to middlemen of antique smugglers.
+Chennithala had reportedly sent a letter to the SIT alleging that the gold panels looted from the Sabarimala temple were handed over to middlemen of international antique smuggling racket.
 On Saturday, he told the media that he holds evidence to prove his allegations and expressed his willingness to give a statement before the SIT.
 He had alleged that those involved in the Sabarimala gold scam entered into a deal worth ₹500 crore.
 Following this, the SIT issued a notice asking him to appear for interrogation.

 It was on December 5 that he came up with the fresh allegations.
 Speaking to reporters in Thiruvananthapuram, Chennithala said that there were indications of transactions involving a group reportedly led by antiques dealer Subhash Kapoor, but no concrete evidence had been obtained so far.